Your dog is jumping from window to window, not to mention in your lap.

 Driving while distracted can be equated to driving while under the influence.

 Your reaction time is possibly diminished, your focus is not on the road, and keep in mind that a collision can take place within seconds.

 Distractions are created, whether they be large or small, they can be deadly.

-Much importance isn’t placed on the age of the individual, due to wide-usage of cellular phones and GPS devices.
+Much importance isn’t placed on the age of the individual, due to the wide usage of cellular phones and GPS devices.

-It make you wonder, how did people find their way around before that phenomenon.
+It makes you wonder, how did people find their way around before that phenomenon.

 Easy answer, they would pull over and reference a map, brilliant right?